 Syracuse traveled down to Tallahassee seeking its first win in Doak Campbell Stadium… EVER.
 Unfortunately for the Orange, history reared its ugly head in the final moments.
 Florida State kicker Ryan Fitzgerald nailed a game-winning 34-yard field goal to propel FSU to a 33-30 win.

 QB1 Garrett Shrader was electric.
 He tallied 150 yards in the air, while running for a team-high 137 yards on 16 carries.
-Add three total touchdowns to the mix and his individual play kept SU in the ballgame.
+Add four total touchdowns to the mix and his individual play kept SU in the ballgame.
 His tag team partner in the backfield had himself a nice day too.
 Sean Tucker picked up another 100-yard rushing game on 24 carries.

 That tandem did all it could in the first half.
 After a scoreless first quarter, Shrader broke out for a 55-yd TD rush and added a five-yard dash to give SU life in the second.

 But it wasn’t enough to drive Syracuse ahead in the first half, as a pair of passing touchdowns gave FSU a 16-13 lead at the break.
 Seminoles QB Jordan Travis connected on both tosses, his lone TD passes of the day.

 In the second half, Syracuse fell victim to an unfortunate series of events.
 Following a dropped backwards later, senior wide receiver Andrew Parchment scooped up the fumble and found the endzone for the Seminoles.

 But the Orange didn’t waver.
 SU scored on its next three possessions, a pair of touchdowns and a field goal.